NonaNoni1315/data-analyst-shikha/README.md

   <img width="468" alt="image" src="https://github.com/user-attachments/assets/3221d159-a6ae-4226-91a0-8154a2b6c341" />

   #### Data Governance
 - *Data Governance* ensured the data follows all the compliance like quality, completeness, uniqueness, privacy, protection and control.
-Next, used the AWS Glue service for creating ETL.
+Next, used the AWS Glue service for created ETL.
 This governance pipeline ensures the privacy, uniqueness and completeness of the dataset.

   <img width="468" alt="image" src="https://github.com/user-attachments/assets/b5941060-7a2b-4637-8b54-67894d809c81" />